kyle-ds/web-twain-docs/info/api/WebTwain_Viewer.md

      */
     imageY: number;
    /**
-    * The x-coordinate of the browser page.
+    * The x-coordinate relative to the browser page.
     */
      pageX: number;
    /**
-    * The y-coordinate of the browser page.
+    * The y-coordinate relative to the browser page.
     */
      pageY: number;
 }